jgu13/HIR-Hybrid-Importance-Resampling-for-Language-Models/experimental/README.md

-# Code for the DSIR paper
+# Code for the DSIR paper (We use the sample experimental codes from DSIR paper)
 This directory has the code for preprocessing, data selection, pretraining, and fine-tuning for the experiments in the DSIR paper.
 Pre-filtered datasets and pre-trained models from the paper are linked in the README at the outer directory.

 ## Code for data selection